 Founded in 1981, Operation Food Search (OFS) is a hunger relief organization that provides food, nutrition education, and food access advocacy.
 With a strategic focus aimed at ending childhood hunger, OFS empowers families with a range of programs and services proven to reduce food insecurity and increase access to healthy and affordable food.
-OFS engages in cross-sector collaborations, and works closely with community stakeholders and elected officials, to build public and political will to end hunger.
+OFS engages in cross-sector collaborations and works closely with community stakeholders and elected officials to build public and political will to end hunger.

-OFS meets the immediate need by providing emergency food distribution to 212 community partners across 30 St. Louis Metro bi-state counties, helping to feed over 200,000 people every month.
-OFS provides weekend backpacks of nutritious food to over 8,000 children every week of the school year, and over 65,000 summer meals to kids and teens.
+OFS meets the immediate need by providing emergency food distribution to 200+ community partners across 25 St. Louis metro bi-state counties, providing food and services to nearly 200,000 people every month.
+OFS provides weekend backpacks of nutritious food to over 8,500 children every week of the school year and nearly 90,000 summer meals to kids and teens.
 OFS's Department of Child & Family Nutrition teaches teens, adults and families to plan, shop for, and cook healthy, delicious, and affordable meals.
-Finally, OFS's Community Impact strategy brings community organizations and citizenry together to build awareness, understanding, and the public will to act to create long-term innovative solutions to the issue of childhood hunger and family food insecurity that use our collective resources most efficiently.
+Finally, OFS's Community Impact Strategy brings community organizations and citizenry together to build awareness, understanding and the public will to act to create long-term innovative solutions to the issue of childhood hunger and family food insecurity that use our collective resources most efficiently.